unwiredlabs/locationapi-client-libraries/README.md

  ## Generate libraries:
-* The script `generate.sh` is compiled with necessary options to help build a client library.
+The script `generate.sh` is compiled with necessary options to help build a client library for LocationAPI.

-* To generate all clients:
+* To generate client libraires for all the [listed](#client-libraries-generated-for:) languages: `./generate.sh`

-        ./generate.sh

-* To generate 1 client:
+* To generate a single client library for any particular language: `./generate.sh <language>`

-        ./generate.sh [language]